Import DLOF export

 It seems like there were no included objects yet, but this is a bug that has only been fixed yesterday.
 Since it is a full repository i just removed a minor check that wasn't important anyway and now you still can restore your data (but without "includes", so you are able to delete your objects that are included in other objects)

-Updated by Yannick Warnier about 10 years ago
+Updated by Yannick Warnier over 10 years ago

 By getting the post_max_size from the PHP config (ini_get()) and putting it dynamically into the <form> with <INPUT TYPE="hidden" NAME="MAX_FILE_SIZE" VALUE="taille">, you get a browser-side check of the size of the file, which means that the user can be informed, at the time of pressing the "submit" button, that his file is too big and, as such, cannot be received by the server.This does not work in all browsers (I think), but it has a few important advantages: